 The Board is composed of a majority (75 percent) of Independent Trustees.
-The Trust has determined its leadership structure is appropriate given the specific characteristics and circumstances of the Trust, despite there being no Lead Independent Trustee.
-The Trust made this determination in consideration of, among other things, the fact that the Independent Trustees of the Trust constitute a majority of the Board, the number of Independent Trustees that constitute the Board, the amount of assets under management in the Trust, and the number of funds overseen by the Board.
+The Trust has determined its leadership structure is appropriate given the specific characteristics and circumstances of the Trust.
+The Board has a Lead Independent Trustee, who acts as the primary liaison between the Independent Trustees and management.
+Ms. Michelle McDonough currently serves as the Lead Independent Trustee of the Board.
 The Board also believes that its leadership structure facilitates the orderly and efficient flow of information to the Independent Trustees from Fund management.